1. What is the initial margin?

 Default Fund quantum is based on the highest stress loss observed

-in the preceding six months and is reviewed at end of every month, or on such
+in the preceding six months and is reviewed at end of every month or at such frequency as decided by CCIL

-resources.
-The member’s contribution to the DF is determined with reference to
+member’s contribution to the default fund is determined based on 1) Average